Marius998/One-for-All-Rentals/README.md

 ## Project setup
 ```
-npm install in rental-webApp Folder
+npm install in rental-webapp folder
 ```

 ### Compiles and hot-reloads for development